mohnbroetchen2/AniShare/static/doc/html/_sources/index.rst.txt

 It's possible to save the selected columns as a ``Manage View`` for reuse (fold out ``Manage View`` on the left side of the ``File name``)

-After downloading the file it's nessecary to edit the file because the coloumns **Animal type, Available from, Available to** are missing.
+After downloading the file it's nessecary to edit the file because the coloumns **Animal type, Euthanasia performed by, Comment** are missing.
-Furthermore the headings and the format of the coloumn **Responsible** needs to be adapt.
+Furthermore the format of the coloumn **Sacrifice date** needs to be adapt.
 To simplify this process there are macros for LibreOffice and MS Office.
-The macros automatically add the missing coloumns and add the values
+The macros automatically add the missing coloumns and add the value
-``mouse`` (Animal type), ``Current Date`` (Available from), ``Current Date + 14 days`` (Available to).
+``mouse`` at coloumn **Animal type**
 Please refeer to the `macro site <https://anishare.leibniz-fli.de/macros/>`_ to downloading the macros and further informations.

+After running the macro it's possible to fill out the coloumn **Sacrifice method** with one of the following entries:
+**CO2, cervicale dislocation, decapitation, blood withdrawl, finale heart punction, overdose anaesthetics, other** and the coloumn **Organ used** with the following entries:
+**bladder, bone marrow, brain, genitals, heart, intestine, kidney, liver, lungs, other, spleen, stomatch** It's also possible to add this entries after uploading the file.

+..
+Note:: It's possible to add more than one entry at the field **Organ used**.
+Please use a comma as seperator like ``brain, bladder``.

-After adding the missing coloumns the file can be save, for example as xlsx file.
+Please save the Excel file as .xlsx file.
 Now go to the anishare admin interface to ``Home › Animals › Animals`` and click the button ``IMPORT`` (above the filter).
 Select the file and choose the file format.
 Upload the file.
 After submitting all datasets will show to the user if all requirements match.